onlyjazz/flask-docs/docs/api_introduction.md

 <a href="https://api.flaskdata.io/data-server/swagger/">api.flaskdata.io/data-server</a>

 ### FlaskData Features
-By Features APIs you can process a few additional flaskdata features, like create subject etc.
+Using Features APIs you can process a few additional FlaskData features, such as, create subject etc.

 <a href="https://api.flaskdata.io/features/swagger/">api.flaskdata.io/features</a>